Constructing Names from Chinese Characters (漢字)

 Get the Chinese characters for each name piece.

-Go to established dictionaries (also listed in the sources page linked above) and grab the romanizations for the characters based on what Chinese language they want to submit in (i.e. Mandarin or Cantonese, etc).
+Go to established dictionaries (also listed in the sources page linked above) and grab the romanizations for the characters based on what Chinese language they want to submit in (i.e. Mandarin or Cantonese, etc), for Chinese languages we don't have to worry about Sino-phonetics vs native phonetics, we just pull it from a dictionary in the right language, and there should be only one reading for that character.

 Compile all that info and submit for commentary.